openbuildxyz/Starknet-Defi-Bootcamp/README.md

 ## Bounty
 ### Task submission preparation:

-Copy the github_id folder in the homework folder, change the new folder name to your own GitHub ID, fill in the information in the readme.md, and submit a PR.
+Copy the github_id folder in the members folder, change the new folder name to your own GitHub ID, fill in the information in the readme.md, and submit a PR.
 Create a task folder in the members/[github_id] folder in the same naming format as task[n], such as task1, task2.
 Submit each task to the corresponding folder.
 Here is your task list translated into English:

 ### Task List